ysyk2021/the-power-of-agile-leadership-navigating-change-and-uncertainty/src/chapter-3-2.md

-Chapter 3: Principles of Agile Leadership: Fostering a Culture of Innovation and Adaptability
+Fostering a Culture of Innovation and Adaptability
 =============================================================================================

 Agile leadership is a mindset that emphasizes flexibility, adaptability, and innovation.
 In this chapter, we will explore the principles that underpin agile leadership and how they can be applied to create a culture of innovation and adaptability.